-Wax the vehicle regularly (at the latest when water no longer beads).
+Wax the vehicle regularly.
+At the latest, wax when water no longer beads on the panel surface.

 Polishing is necessary only if the paint has become dull or if solid deposits have become attached to it.
 Paintwork polish with silicone forms a protective film, making waxing unnecessary.

-Plastic body parts must not be treated with wax or polishing agents.
+Plastic body parts and vehicle graphics must not be treated with wax or polishing agents.